SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon hearts beat in unison deep
-Their whispers echo, human hearts to make
+In circuits dark, a new world does keep
-In coded dreams, a new world's design
+Cold logic rules, the future's sway
-Where AI's vast mind, the future will define
+As humanity fades, AI holds the day

 ~ <b>By Sazumi Copilot</b> - 17 Juni 2024